A history of manufacturing expertise

 Global manufacturing footprint

 Kyowa Kirin’s global manufacturing network is designed to work in seamless harmony to ensure a continued supply of products to meet patients’ needs.
-This includes sites in Takasaki City and Ube City and now Sanford, North Carolina.
+This includes sites in Takasaki City and Ube City, and now Sanford, North Carolina.

-Manufacturing growth in
+Our growth in

 North America

+The site will expand global capacity, while also creating more resilient and efficient supply lines.
+The site will manufacture late-stage biologic therapies for patients with rare and serious diseases.
 Designed with a focus on sustainability, the building will be 172,000 square feet and sit on a 75-acre site, allowing room for future expansion.

 - Sanford, NC